yimingtang/TYMProgressBarView/README.md

 ### CocoaPods

-If you are using [CocoaPods](http://cocoapods.org), then just add the next line to your `Podfile`:
+TYMProgressBarView is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

 ``` ruby
 pod 'TYMProgressBarView'
 ```

-Now run `pod install` to install the dependency.

 ## Thanks